aws/aws-iot-device-sdk-swift/Documentation/FAQ.md

 ### Where should I start?

-If you are just getting started make sure you [install this sdk](https://github.com/aws/aws-iot-device-sdk-swift#installation) and then build and run the [basic PubSub](https://github.com/aws/aws-iot-device-sdk-swift/tree/main/samples#pubsub)
+If you are just getting started make sure you [build this sdk](https://github.com/aws/aws-iot-device-sdk-swift#build-the-library) and then build and run the [X509 Connect Sample](https://github.com/aws/aws-iot-device-sdk-swift/tree/main/Samples/Mqtt5ConnectionSamples/X509Connect)

 ### Where can I get the API documentation?
 Load the library in XCode and then go to Product->Build Documentation.